Ironwoman Diana Woolf Races for PTSD Awareness

 By Columbia Southern University and Diana Woolf

-In April 2018, Diana Woolf, a 47-year-old fire service veteran from Highland Hills, Ohio, competed in an Ironman triathlon dressed in full turnout gear—something no woman has ever done before her.
+In April 2018, Diana Woolf, a 47-year-old fire service veteran from Highland Hills, Ohio and graduate of Columbia Southern University, competed in an Ironman triathlon dressed in full turnout gear, something no woman has ever done before her.
 Her reason?
-To raise awareness and funding to help firefighters cope with post-traumatic stress disorder (PTSD).
+To raise awareness and funding to help firefighters cope with post-traumatic stress disorder.

-Studies have found that anywhere between approximately 7 percent and 37 percent of the nation’s more than 1 million firefighters meet the criteria for a current diagnosis of PTSD.
+Studies have found that anywhere between approximately 7 percent and 37 percent of the nation’s more than one million firefighters meet the criteria for a current diagnosis of PTSD.

 Woolf knows this all too well.
 She has seen her fair share of distressing experiences; however, she didn’t notice what the trauma of the events was slowly doing to her.

 “Early signs for me were noticed more by friends,” Woolf explained.
 “They pointed out my uncontrolled outbursts of anger, depression, loss of interest, feelings of despair and social relationship problems.”

 She is not alone in dealing with these issues.
 Earlier this year, the International Association of Fire Fighters found that a survey of 7,000 firefighters across North America indicated 19 percent have had suicidal thoughts, 27 percent have struggled with substance abuse, 59 percent have experienced family and relationship problems and 65 percent are bothered by memories of tough calls.

 As Woolf describes, these are just a few of the symptoms that firefighters should regard about their behavior.